Thursday, January 15, 2026

 OPTION (RECOMPILE);

-For more in-depth information about `sys.dm_server_services`, you can always refer to the official Microsoft documentation.
+For more in-depth information regarding the columns in this DMV, refer to the official Microsoft documentation.

 Sunday, August 29, 2021